2020-opportunity-hack/Team-04/README.md

  - [Windows](https://www.youtube.com/watch?v=Z2ugnpCQuyw)
  - [Mac](https://www.youtube.com/watch?v=hL7pkX1Pfko)

-# Features
-Developed functionality for
-- Signing up a user
-- Login the user
-- Create inventory item
-- View items of inventory
-- Update inventory item

 ```
 1. SIGN UP

    - Start the app to see the login page

-   - Click on the sign up button
+   - Click on the sign-up button

    - Enter the username and password.
-Password need to be 6 characters long for a successful signup
+Password needs to be 6 characters long for a successful signup

    - Takes the user to the login screen after successful signup